renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.domain.rst

     .. attribute:: anonymous

-        `True` if the domain was constructed when converting numpy array to :class:`Orange.data.Table`.
+        `True` if the domain was constructed when converting numpy array to :class:`Arithmos.data.Table`.
 Such domains can be converted to and from other domains even if they consist of different variable descriptors for as long as their number and types match.